Local well-posedness and global analyticity for solutions of a generalized 0-equation: Introduction

 The 4-parameter equation

 studied in \cite{Eu,Eu2,HH}, is a generalization of the Camassa-Holm equation \cite{CH}

 and the Novikov equation \cite{HW,Novikov}

 that admits certain scaling transformations as symmetries.
-The equation \eqref{4par} has proven to be an interesting mathematical equation once it is possible to choose $a=k+2,b=k+1$ and $c=1$ in order to transform it into a one-parameter family of equations that still unifies \eqref{CH} and \eqref{Nov}, but also admits the peaked wave solutions

-called peakon solutions \cite{CH}, where $c$ denotes the wave speed.
+The equation \eqref{4par} has proven to be an interesting mathematical equation once it is possible to choose $a=k+2,b=k+1$ and $c=1$ in order to transform it into a one-parameter family of equations that still unifies \eqref{CH} and \eqref{Nov}, and also admits the peaked wave solutions $u(t,x) = c^{1/k}e^{-|x-ct|},$ called peakon solutions \cite{CH}, where $c$ denotes the wave speed.
 Despite admitting an infinite number of conservation laws only when the equation is reduced to \eqref{CH} or \eqref{Nov}, it was not long before the interesting properties of \eqref{4par} attracted attention from researchers.
-In terms of applied analysis, Himonas and Holliman, in the same paper \cite{HH} showed that for any positive integer $k\geq 1$, $b=a+1$ and $c=1$, the equation is Hadamard well-posed in $H^s(\R)$ for $s>3/2$ and, more recently, Barostichi, Himonas and Petronilho \cite{BHP1} considered the choices $a=k+2,b=k+1$ and $c=1$ on \eqref{4par} to extend local well-posedness to global for the resulting equation and also understand the behaviours of global analytic solutions provided that the McKean quantity $m_0:=(1-\partial_x^2)u(0,x)$ does not change sign.
+In terms of applied analysis, Himonas and Holliman, in the same paper \cite{HH} showed that for any positive integer $k\geq 1$, $b=a+1$ and $c=1$, the equation is Hadamard well-posed in $H^s(\R)$ for $s>3/2$ and, more recently, Barostichi, Himonas and Petronilho \cite{BHP1} considered the choices $a=k+2,b=k+1$ and $c=1$ in \eqref{4par} to extend local well-posedness to global for the resulting equation and also understand the behaviours of global analytic solutions provided that the McKean quantity $m_0=m_0(x):=(1-\partial_x^2)u(0,x)$ does not change sign.
+For a geometric interpretation of the sign persistance of the McKean quantity and its consequences, see \cite{const} and discussions in \cite{CK,Kolev}.

 It is important to observe that the restriction $k\geq 1$ in \eqref{4par} is due to two main reasons: firstly, the Camassa-Holm and Novikov equations are accomplished when we have two particular positive choices of $k$ and, secondly, problems with singularity obviously arise whenever considering $k<1$.
 Moreover, the former also explains why the constants $a,b,c$ are taken as different than zero.
 However, by allowing $b=0$ and $a=c=1$ in \eqref{4par}, one arrives at the equation